 6. The Princess Bride (1987)

-When The Princess Bridge was released, it wasn’t exactly a critical success.
+When The Princess Bride was released, it wasn’t exactly a critical success.
 Part of this is because it was one heck of a puzzle to market, and any advertising failed to depict the full scale of the story.
 Was it a romance?
 A world-spanning adventure tale?
 A quest between a hero and villains?
 Well, actually, it’s all of the above.
 Isn’t that magical?

 The Princess Bride is a love story that spans the years set in a fantastical faraway land.
-But it’s also a tale of giants, princes and princesses, and one of the best sword-fights ever written.
+But it’s also a tale of giants, princes, and princesses, and one of the best sword-fights ever written.
 It was only when the movie was released on video that it found its fame (and has since grown to be known as one of the best movies ever made), and has remained as one of the biggest and most unforgettable adventures ever told.

 5. Indiana Jones and the Last Crusade (1989)